totalgood/electron-microscope-assistant/README.md

 <img src='img/example_categories_plot.png' align='center' style='width: 800px;'>

-Although the images are grayscale, they are encoded in 3 RGB channels.
-Each image contains a color metadata tag including magnification, stage tilt angle, working distance, etc.  The tag was not removed.
+Although the images are grayscale, they contain a color metadata tagthey and are encoded in 3 RGB channels.
+The metadata tag includes magnification, stage tilt angle, working distance, etc.  The tag was not removed.

 # Data preprocessing